-The country is currently governed under a multiparty system following a national referendum in July 2005, which opened the door for political parties to contest for leadership.
-Since then, the country has held two elections under the multiparty system (2006 and 2011) won by the incumbent President Yoweri K. Museveni, who first came to power in 1986.
+The country is currently governed under a multi-party system following a national referendum in July 2005, which opened the door for political parties to contest for leadership.
+Since then, the country has held three elections under the multiparty system (2006, 2011 and 2016) won by the incumbent President Yoweri K. Museveni, who has been in power since 1986.

-Uganda gained independence from Britain on the 9th of October, 1962, making it the second East African Country to do so.
+Uganda gained independence from Britain on the 9th of October, 1962.

 Its first post-independence election was held in 1962 and won by an alliance between the Uganda People's Congress (UPC) and Kabaka Yekka (KY).
-UPC and KY formed the first post-independence government with Milton Obote as Executive Prime Minister and the Buganda Kabaka (King) Edward Muteesa II holding the largely ceremonial position of President.
+UPC and KY formed the first post-independence government with Milton Obote as Executive Prime Minister and the Buganda Kabaka (King) Edward Muteesa II as President of Uganda.

 Between 1962 and 1986, the Country had a number of Presidents including Idi Amin Dada (1971-1979), whose eight year reign led to the loss of an estimated 300,000 Ugandans.
-Following the fall of Idi Amin, Uganda was ruled briefly by the two short-lived transitional governments of Professor Yusuf Lule and Godfrey Lukongwa Binaisa.
-Milton Obote, took over power again in 1980 and his second regime was characterized by extensive abuse of human rights and economic decline.
-Guerrilla fighters, opposed to the Government, launched attacks that continued under the brief rule of the Lt.
-Gen. Tito Okello, who had ousted Obote in 1985.
+Following the fall of Idi Amin, Uganda was ruled briefly by the two short-lived transitional governments of Professor Yusuf Lule and Godfrey Lukongwa Binaisa (QC).
+Milton Obote, took over power again in 1980.
+Guerrilla fighters, opposed to his second Government, launched attacks that continued under the brief rule of the Lt.
+Gen. Tito Okello, who had ousted him in 1985.

-One of the leaders of the insurgency was Yoweri Kaguta Museveni.
-With his National Resistance Army (NRA), the armed branch of the National Resistance Movement (NRM), he finally took over power in 1986.
+Yoweri Kaguta Museveni and the National Resistance Army (NRA), the armed branch of the National Resistance Movement (NRM), took over power in 1986.

-With the exception of the north, where insurgent groups continued operating through the 1980s until 2008, when a peace agreement was finally signed with Joseph Kony’s Lord’s Resistance Army (LRA) which had caused upheaval in Northern Uganda for almost two decades, Uganda has generally experienced peace and stability.
+With the exception of the north, where insurgent groups continued operating through the 1980s until 2006, when a cessation of hostilities agreement was finally signed with Joseph Kony’s Lord’s Resistance Army (LRA) which had caused upheaval in Northern Uganda for almost two decades, Uganda has generally experienced peace and stability.

-In terms of governance, the 1995 constitution was the fourth constitution of Uganda, which was promulgated following a constituent assembly.
+In terms of governance, the 1995 constitution was the fourth constitution of Uganda, promulgated after a constituent assembly.
 Following a national referendum, the 1995 constitution was amended in 2005 to introduce a multiparty political dispensation.
 It also introduced the constitutional amendment abolishing presidential term limits.
-Uganda has held two elections for presidential, parliamentary, and local elections under the multiparty political dispensation.
-These elections were held in 2006 and 2011 respectively.
+Uganda has since held held three elections for presidential, parliamentary, and local elections under the multiparty political dispensation.
+These elections were held in 2006, 2011 and 2016 respectively.

 Through the Decentralisation Policy Framework, substantial powers, functions and responsibilities have been devolved to Local Governments, with the objective of improving the delivery of services and ultimately the quality of life of the people.
-There are currently 111 districts, which are sub-divided into lower administrative units namely; counties, sub counties, parishes and villages or Local Council (LC1).
+There are currently 111 districts and one city - Kampala.
+The districts are sub-divided into lower administrative units namely; counties, sub counties, parishes and villages or Local Council (LC1).

 Uganda is a member of the East African Community, together with Kenya,Tanzania and more recently Rwanda and Burundi.